How to Get Started with the IronPDF C# PDF Library

 Download and unzip the correct ZIP file for your operating system to a location such as ~/Libs within your Solution directory

-- In Visual Studio Solution Explorer, right click on 'Dependencies' and 'Add Project Reference'.
-Select Browse and include all the dll extracted from the zip.
+- In Visual Studio Solution Explorer, right-click on 'Dependencies' and 'Add Project Reference'.
+Select 'Browse' and include all the DLLs extracted from the zip.

 Apply License Key